This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Decorative Stitches Tension Requirements

-Slower sewing speed helps maintain consistent stitch formation and prevents thread breakage during intricate designs.
+Slower sewing speeds—around 600 stitches per minute—help maintain stitch density and prevent thread strain during intricate designs.

 Specialty Threads Tension Adjustments